deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "So why even tell me?"

 "Because I'm drunk and that was probably a bad idea."
 She unfolded her legs and stood up.
-"Just…forget I said it."
+"Just...forget I said it."

 "Right."
 Sean drew the word out.
 "Got to save the world by making yourself miserable."

-"…Did you *mean* to sound so bitter just then?"
+"...Did you *mean* to sound so bitter just then?"

 "Well how am I supposed to sound?!"
 He demanded.
 "The girl I'm crazy about just told me she's into me too, but she's still loyal to the guy she never sees?
 How am I supposed to *not* be bitter about that?"

 "Because it's not so simple as '*I never see him*'!"
 Ava retorted.
-"Even if I DIDN'T have all those letters telling me how much the thought of me keeps him going, we went through…*everything* together!
+"Even if I DIDN'T have all those letters telling me how much the thought of me keeps him going, we went through...*everything* together!
 I'm not just going to throw that away!"

-"I know, I know…" Sean sighed.
+"I know, I know..."
+Sean sighed.
 "You're not a quitter.
 That's one of the things I like about you."

 "But you're still asking me to-"